 1. You own the rights to, or have any of the necessary permissions and/or licenses to feature and publicly broadcast all visual and audio content within your entry (including graphics, music, and trademarks).

-3. You give permission for your entry (or parts of your entry) to be used for promotional purposes by Rock The Boat Film Festival before and after the entry deadline and pre and post event (such as social media posts or a festival trailer).
+3. You give permission for your entry (or parts of your entry) to be used for promotional purposes by Rock The Boat Film Festival before and after the entry deadline and pre- and post- screenings and ceremonies.

-4. While projects which have been entered into other competitions may be accepted and shortlisted, projects which have previously won first-place or monetary awards will not be eligible for being a main category finalist.
+4. While projects which have been entered into other competitions may be accepted and shortlisted, projects which have previously won a place or any monetary awards will not be eligible for being a main category finalist.

-5. Projects submitted by the August 11th regular deadline cannot be withdrawn afterwards, unless for exceptional circumstances.
+5. Submissions close on 31st July, 2025 and cannot be withdrawn afterwards, unless for exceptional circumstances.

-6. You, as the entrant, must have an Australian residential or postal address.
+6. You, as the entrant, will have an Australian residential or postal address.
+We will only consider an international address if the filmmaker has filmed within the specified regions, as per point 2 above.

 7. The film festival and its organisers shall not be held liable for any claims, damages, losses, or disputes arising from the content of the short films or documentaries screened during the event.
 You agree to release the Event and its associates, partners, and affiliates from any legal action whatsoever.